You are here

 It's highly recommended that every patient has private health insurance.
 In the unlikely event of any complications or extra gastric bypass costs arising from surgery, self-funded patients may require transfer to a public hospital for treatment which will interrupt the quality and consistency of their care.

-I would prefer all patients have private health insurance, though there is a 12-month waiting period after joining to allow access to this.
+There is usually a 12-month waiting period after joining to allow access to bariatric surgery.